 Dr. Todd Kashdan is a clinical psychologist, professor of psychology at George Mason University, and author of Curious?
 Discover the Missing Ingredient to a Fulfilling Life.
 He has been active in the positive psychology movement since 2000, when he taught one of the first college courses on the science of happiness.
 His research has been featured in several popular media outlets including a feature article in the New York Times Magazine, The Washington Post, PBS, National Public Radio, Oprah Magazine, and The Tavis Smiley Show, among others.
 Discover more about his book and writing and his research program.

 “Mental Toughness: From the Battlefield to the Boardroom”

 Navy SEAL combat veteran Brent Gleeson is the co-founder and CMO at Internet Marketing Inc., No. 185 on the 2012 Inc. 500.
 Like 40 percent of all SEALS, Gleeson is a Texan.
 He graduated from SMU and worked as a financial analyst for a year before entering the SEAL program.
 His SEAL class started with 250 men and ended with only 23, including Gleeson who was assigned to SEAL Team 5.
 He served five years as a SEAL with deployments to Iraq and Africa.
 Gleeson’s leadership approach is inspired by the unrivaled SEAL training and The Navy SEAL Creed.

 “How To Create A Bulletproof Brain”

 DAVE ASPREY is a Silicon Valley investor, computer security expert, and entrepreneur who spent 15 years and $250,000 to hack his own biology.
-He upgraded his brain by >20 IQ points, lowered his biological age and lost 100 lbs without using calories or exercise.
+He upgraded his brain by >20 IQ points, lowered his biological age and lost 100 pounds without exercise or counting calories.

 “How One Start-Up Entrepreneur Stays Agile and Grounded When Moving at Hyper-Speed”